 See photos from our recent Media Launch on the news page of the website.

-Lion and Cub sponsors will enjoy seven months of PR, increased visitor numbers, brand awareness, staff and customer engagement, great social media content, lots of fun and help raise funds for local charities.
+Lion and Cub sponsors will enjoy seven months of PR, increased footfall and brand awareness, customer engagement, great social media content, lots of fun and help raise funds for local charities.

-We would be delighted to welcome you to the Pride and look forward to making the Lions of Windsor trail a roaring success this summer!
+We would be delighted to welcome you to the Pride!

 The King of the Beasts symbolises courage, nobility, royalty, strength, stateliness and valour and has been a popular royal heraldic image for centuries.
 William the Conqueror is thought to have brought the House of Normandy arms, depicting two lions on a red background, to England in 1066.

-In 1100, William’s son Henry I became King of England and was known as the ‘Lion of Justice’ for his long and peaceful 35 year reign.
-Henry’s grandson Richard I, better known as ‘Richard the Lionheart’ featured three golden lions on a scarlet background as a symbol of the English throne during his reign from 1189-99, which have appeared on the Royal Coat of Arms ever since.
+‘Richard the Lionheart’ featured three golden lions on a scarlet background as a symbol of the English throne during his reign from 1189-99, which have featured on the Royal Coat of Arms ever since.

 Lions in the wild